sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 In this lab, you have completed the following:

 + How to grow adoption?
 How to communicate about GHAS internally?
-+ View the security overview dashboard and reports
++ Viewed the security overview dashboard and reports
-+ Review Webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
++ Reviewed Webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
-+ Talk about repository rulesets and how they can be used at scale
++ Talked about repository rulesets and how they can be used at scale